Chope

 Communicating with the Brand

-Here is the Brand Style Guide with the set of standards, principles, and rules that helps us stay visually consistent and work more efficiently.
-It consists of the colour palette, fonts, icons, grids and UI components that we use for our design.
+The Brand Style Guide provides a set of standards, principles, and rules that help maintain visual consistency and improve design efficiency.
+It includes the color palette, fonts, icons, grids, and UI components used in the design.

 Brand Style Guide